BryceAndJuly/Whiteboard/README_en_US.md

   * Clicking on the icon in front of the search result allows you to jump to the corresponding content block.
   * When you click the `+` icon behind the search result, the corresponding search result can be embedded in the upper - left corner of the whiteboard in the form of an embedded document.

+### 7. Search within Embedded Content Blocks

+A  `Text Search Panel`  is added to the upper right corner, specifically for searching and highlighting text within iframes.
+This is similar to text search on web pages. — Currently, the search scope of this feature is limited to documents/content blocks embedded in the whiteboard.

+**Basic Usage:**

+* Before searching, it is recommended to load all iframe elements on the whiteboard.
+You can use the shortcut key (Shift+1) for the whiteboard's [Zoom to Fit All Elements] function.

+  * Since iframes are lazily loaded, they need to be in the visible area to load.
+Text search is performed within the loaded iframe elements.
+  * Click on the blank area of the whiteboard and press the shortcut key (Shift+1) to make all elements visible.
+* Click on the blank area of the whiteboard and press the shortcut key (Alt+o) to open/close the [Text Search Panel] in the upper right corner.
+Once opened, it automatically gains focus, allowing you to directly enter a single keyword for searching.
+* After entering a single keyword, if there are matching results, it will default to jumping to the first iframe containing the keyword.
+The focus remains in the input box; pressing `Enter` will switch to the next iframe.

+> **Notes:**
+>
+> * The number of search results refers to the count of iframe cards containing the keyword, not the number of keyword matches.
+An iframe may have multiple instances of the keyword, and you may need to manually scroll the page to view all highlighted parts.

 ## 5. Matters needing attention.

 * When `automatic save` is triggered, the right-click pop-up menu of the mouse will be closed.
 If you think this interference is too great, you can close `automatic save` by default or temporarily.
 (The shortcut key to temporarily turn off automatic save is `Alt+F`).